stougeiro/sourcerer-router/README.md

 </IfModule>
 ```

-If you're using nginx, setup your server section as following:
+If you're using NGINX, setup your server section as following:

 ```nginx